 REFERENCE TEXTS: None

-COURSE COORDINATOR: Alok Choudhary (Spring 2010)
+COURSE COORDINATOR: Prof. Alok Choudhary

 COURSE GOALS: Students should become familiar with the technical and non-technical aspects of complex, group engineering design projects, focused on the VLSI/CAD domain.
 Students should learn VHDL, synthesis concepts, FPGA concepts, and design library techniques.
 Students will learn how to take a set of project requirements and develop an implementation meeting these goals.
 They will also learn how to present technical information, both in oral and written form.
 Finally, they will learn how to collaborate on a complex, group project.